NAME

 CONFIGURING SIGNING KEYS

-In order to sign packages, you need to create your own public and secret key pair (see the GnuPG manual).
-In addition, rpm must be configured to find GnuPG and the appropriate keys with the following macros:
+In order to sign packages, you need to create your own OpenPGP key pair (aka certificate) and configure rpm to use it.
+The following macros are available:

-The name of the "user" whose key you wish to use to sign your packages.
+The fingerprint or keyid of the signing key to use.
 Typically this is the only configuration needed.
+If omitted, –key-id must be explicitly specified when signing.

 %_gpg_path